-In letter dated July 6, 2020, the Central Office for Recovery and Reconstruction of Puerto Rico, hereinafter COR3, notified the Corporation of the pre-selection of the Paseo Caño Sur and North and South Infrastructure Project, which includes Phases 1 to 3 in the community of Israel-Bitumul (hereinafter the FEMA Project), to be a recipient of funds from the FEMA HMPG 404 program for its design and construction.
+In letter dated July 6, 2020, the Central Office for Recovery and Reconstruction of Puerto Rico, hereinafter COR3, notified the Corporation of the pre-selection of the Paseo Caño Sur and North and South Infrastructure Project, which includes Phases 1 to 3 in the community of IsraelBitumul (hereinafter the FEMA Project), to be a recipient of funds from the FEMA HMPG 404 program for its design and construction.
 For this purpose, the Corporation submitted a formal proposal on October 2, 2020, that includes a cost-benefit analysis (hereinafter BCA, for its acronym in English) of the FEMA Project that justifies the grant of these funds by the federal entity.
 The amount assigned by FEMA if, in effect, said project is selected, will total the amount of \$66,000,000.
-The Corporation has received several requests for information (RFI) during the last months, however at the date the financial statement waw ready for issuance, this proposal was not yet approved and is still being evaluated by COR3.
+On June 23, 2022, the Corporation received the approval for Phase 1 amounted \$3,618,849 plus 5% of management costs amounted \$180,924.
+The Corporation is still waiting for the approval of Phases 2 and 3, which include funding for the construction and execution of the FEMA Project.
+The period of performance for this project ends on September 23, 2023.